 Cloud games

-Facebook could enter the increasingly crowded cloud gaming market, after recently confirming the purchase of the Spanish service PlayGiga.
-The acquisition was announced by Facebook's gaming division, and is indicative of a huge social network's desire to increase its presence in the gaming world.
-Facebook itself does not comment on what it will do with PlayGiga, of course.
+Facebook could be entering the increasingly crowded cloud gaming market, after recently confirming its purchase of Spanish service PlayGiga.
+The acquisition was announced by Facebook's gaming division, and is indicative of the huge social network's desire to increase its presence in the gaming world.
+Facebook itself doesn't comment on what it will do with PlayGiga, of course.

 The announcement of the acquisition made by the PlayGiga itself however, it does contain a clue.

-Its website says it will continue to "work in cloud gaming, now with a new mission".
-This, of course, indicates that she will be working on cloud games on Facebook.
+Its website says it will continue to "work in cloud gaming, now with a new mission."
+This, of course, indicates that she will be working on cloud games at Facebook.
 Does this mean that Facebook will develop its cloud gaming service in 2020 to compete with Google's Stadia and Microsoft's Project xCloud?
 Less likely, but not impossible.

-Dozens of Attorneys General recently joined an antitrust investigation on Facebook.
-The New York Attorney General's office has been conducting investigations since last month in many states except (curiously) California, where Facebook is headquartered.
+Dozens of attorneys general recently joined an antitrust investigation into Facebook.
+The New York attorney general's office has been conducting investigations since last month in many states except (curiously) California, where Facebook is headquartered.

 Facebook facing antitrust investigations also at the federal level.
 The Justice Department and the Federal Trade Commission are both investigating the company, particularly on possible violations in the acquisitions of Facebook, Instagram and WhatsApp.
 I suspect that there will be major developments in these investigations in 2020.